 A common myth is that only women are victims of sexual assault and dating/domestic violence.
-Men also experience these crimes, by female or male perpetrators.
+Men also experience these crimes.

 - 1 in 10 children experience childhood sexual abuse – or broken down by gender, 1 in 7 girls and 1 in 25 boys (Darkness to Light study, 2013).